 GO ISLAND HOPPING ON A TRADITIONAL LONG TAIL BOAT

 Thailand has over 1430 islands which means you cannot ever get bored.
-But don’t just take any boat but take a traditional long tail boat which is very typical and authentically Thai.
-These boats are made from wood and decorated with colourful straps.
-We highly recommend to do an island hopping tour while in Krabi with some of the best beaches in Thailand.
-To us island hopping is one of the best experiences in Thailand we ever had.
+But don’t just take any boat but take a traditional long-tail boat which is very typical and authentically Thai.
+These boats are made from wood and decorated with colorful straps.
+We highly recommend doing an island hopping tour while in Krabi with some of the best beaches in Thailand.
+To us, island hopping is one of the best experiences in Thailand we ever had.

-Read more on Krabi: THE BEST BEACHES IN KRABI
+Read more on Krabi: 12 BEST BEACHES IN KRABI

 VISIT AN ELEPHANT SANCTUARY